Skip to main content

 Write a statement

 If you (or someone who could help you) are good with writing, you should think about writing a statement, because this counts as evidence too.
-A statement can be very useful as they set out all the points you want to make, which means that you don't have to remember everything to say on the day.
+A statement can be very useful as you can use it to set out all the points you want to make, which means that you don't have to remember everything you want to say on the day.
 They also give the judge time to think about what you’ve said before they meet you.
-If you can, send it in in advance.
+If you can, send it to the tribunal in advance.

 How to write a statement for your appeal